Fears anti-tourism protests will spread to Paris as iconic area feels the strain

 "Sometimes I have to really raise my voice and say, 'Sorry, I want to pass'," said Anthea Quenel, 44, a mother of two and local resident.

 And things may only get busier.
-Paris officials say 2025 is shaping up to be a bumper tourist year, with a 20% rise in January bookings over the same month last year.
+Paris officials say 2025 is shaping up to be a bumper tourist year, with a 20 per cent rise in January bookings over the same month last year.

 Eric Lejoindre, mayor of the 18th arrondissement, which includes Montmartre, said rising housing prices could drive residents out.